-The R abs method is one of the R Math function, which is used to return the absolute Positive value of an individual number, or an expression.
-In this article, we will show you, How to use abs in R Programming language with an example.
+The R abs method is one of the R Math functions, which is to return the Positive absolute value of a specific number or an expression.
+Let us see how to use abs in R Programming language with an example.

 R abs syntax

-The basic syntax of the abs in R Programming language is as shown below:
+The syntax of the abs in R Programming language is as shown below:

 abs(number); //Return Type is Integer